 One thing to watch is capex.
 The IPO released a modest amount of cash for the company.
 However, it does seem that the around 50% of operating cashflow is eaten up with this.
 In addition there are hefty payments for finance lease creditors.
 Combined, there are a net cash outflow last year, although with a end-year cash balance of £10m there is plenty of headroom.
 According to the last report, the capex programme is close to completion which should cut the flow from this.
 Whether this still applies remains to be seen.
 Growth here may be difficult without associated capex.

 The company appear to be tightly managed, with realistic pay levels.
 Levels of debt and asset backing are sustainable and of little immediate threat.

 Is the Van Elle profit warning a buying opportunity?

 The valuation of the company here is cheap.
 Here are the metrics from Stockopedia:

-However, it is important not to be seduced on value alone, as what is cheap today can obviously get even cheaper.
+However, it is important not to be seduced on value alone.
+What is cheap today can obviously get even cheaper.
 Companies such as this are also very dependent on macro factors.
-In recent years there has been almost endless amounts of money going around, which has made construction quite viable.
+In recent years there has been almost endless amounts of money going around.
+This has made construction quite viable.
 A further increase in liquidity and relaxing in monetary policy would enable this to keep going.